shahx95/grammarly-for-developers/examples/trusted-auth/readme.md

 # Grammarly Trusted Authentication Configuration

-This demo shows how to add an oauthAssertionProvider attribute to the [Grammarly Text Editor SDK](https://developer.grammarly.com/) to a `<textarea>` in a vanilla JavaScript app.
+This demo shows how to configure the [Grammarly Text Editor SDK](https://developer.grammarly.com/) to use a custom function as a value for the `oauthAssertionProvider` attribute.
+The example uses a vanilla JavaScript app.

 ## Try the Demo